X-POWER0/seewav/README.md

 # SeeWav: animation generator for audio waveforms

-SeeWav can generate some nice animations for your waveform.
+SeeWav can generate some nice animations for your waveform using Cairo and Ffmpeg.
 For a demo, click on the image:

 <p align="center">